- Fall 2022 Undergraduate Schedule

 She has published research articles from scholarly journals such as Target, Modern Language Journal, and Language Teaching Research, and Japanese textbooks and teaching materials from McGraw Hill, Tuttle, and Wiley.
-Sato is a 2019 AAUW Fellow .
-Her forthcoming reseach monograph is Translanguaging in Translation (To be published by Mutlingual Matters).
+Sato is a 2019 AAUW Fellow and 2021 Chancellor's Awardee in Excellence in Teaching.
+Her recent reseach monograph is Translanguaging in Translation (2022, Mutlingual Matters).

 Sato regularly teaches translation studies, language acquisition, structure of Japanese and Japanese language courses at Stony Brook University.
 She serves as the Director of Undergraduate Studies for the Dept. of Asian and Asian American Studies, the advisor for Teacher Certification Program for Japanese, the Coordinator of Distinguished Lecture Series for the Center for Multilingual and Intercultural Communication (MIC) and Executive Director of General Affaires of the Japan Center at Stony Brook.

 Sato is Guest Editor of the Special Issue of Languages "Intercultural Communication and Multilingualism in Translation Contexts" CFP (abstract deadline: Oct 31, 2022)